deiss/digitscanner/README.md

     <weight matrix between penultimate-last layers>
     <bias matrix between penultimate-last layers>

 The number of nodes in each layer are separated with spaces.
-The weight matrix between the first layer (m nodes) and the second layer (n nodes) has the following structure:
+The weight matrix *W* between the first layer (*m* nodes) and the second layer (*n* nodes) has the following structure:

     W(1, 1) W(1, 2) W(1, 3) ...
 W(1, m)
     W(2, 1) W(2, 2) W(2, 3) ...
 W(2, m)